One of the best things you can do to improve your finances is to constantly educate yourself.

 But you already know that.
 That’s why you’re here!

-I love to share personal finance tips that have worked for me, at the same time, I believe it would be equally helpful to share other people’s perspectives as well.
+I love sharing personal finance tips that have worked for me, but that doesn’t erase the fact that other people’s perspectives are worth reading as well.

 That’s why I have compiled this list of books that will help you get further ahead financially.

-1) The book presents original ideas and concepts that people couldn’t easily find elsewhere.
+1) Presents original ideas and concepts that can’t be easily found elsewhere.

 The Wealthy Barber Returns by David Chilton

 If you’ve shied away from reading personal finance books because they’re dry and intimidating, this book will change your mind.

 The book is on the short side (only 224 pages) with bite-sized chapters, but Chilton touches on a broad range of essential topics, including the usual suspects – leveraging RRSPs & TFSAs, the magic of compound interest, pay yourself first, track your spending, index investing – and some rarely seen in personal finance books, like betting on race horses as an investment strategy (don’t do it!).

 By the end of the book, you’ll be convinced that index funds are the best things invented since sliced bread.
 And that last chapter is just a pure gold mine of useful resources, and my favourite!